AlayaNetwork/alaya-devdocs/website/docs/JS-SDK.md

 ```
 var Personal = require('web3.platon-personal');

-// "Personal.providers.givenProvider" will be set if in an PlatON supported browser.
+// "Personal.providers.givenProvider" will be set if in an PlatON/Alaya supported browser.
 var personal = new Personal(Personal.givenProvider || 'ws://some.local-or-remote.node:8546');